mapbox/rio-mucho/README.md

 ## Usage

 1. Define a function to be applied to each window chunk.
-This should arguments of:
+This should have input arguments of:
  - An array of of open files
  - A `rasterio` window tuple
  - A `rasterio` window index (`ij`)